kyma-project/serverless/README.md

     ```

     - change the existing repository context in `spec.descriptor.component`:

     >**NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 5001.
-K3d has registry aliases but module-manager is not part of k3d and thus does not know how to properly alias `k3d-kyma-registry.localhost:5001`
+K3d has registry aliases, but `module-manager` is not part of k3d and thus does not know how to properly alias `k3d-kyma-registry.localhost:5001`

     ```yaml
     repositoryContexts: